Navigation

 Work procedures

-Most EEA software projects use SVN to store the source code, Trac for ticket, XMPP instant messaging and an IRC channel called #eea to coordinate work.
+Most EEA software projects use SVN to store the source code, Taskman for ticket, and a conference room called Riot to coordinate work.

 DotNet Microsoft .NET applications SVN Repository Project wiki and tickets